 You don't need any special prep for this test.
 You simply put a small sample of your poop in a container that your doctor gives you.

 Your doctor may also order a few other tests, too.
-The ones you get will depend on the other symptoms you’re having.
-Some examples of additional testing include:
+The ones you get will depend on other symptoms you’re having.
+Some additional tests include:

-- Colonoscopy.
+- Colonoscopy or sigmoidoscopy.
 Your doctor uses a thin, flexible tube with a camera to look inside your colon.

 Once you have a diagnosis, you and your doctor should talk about the best treatment for that condition.